YiyangZhou/POVID/README.md

 - [VLFeedback](https://github.com/vlf-silkie/VLFeedback)
 - [Bingo](https://github.com/gzcch/Bingo)

+## Acknowledgement
+We thank the Center for [AI Safety](https://www.safe.ai/) for supporting our computing needs.

 ## Citation
 If you found this work useful, consider giving this repository a star and citing our paper as followed:
 ```